 Tales from the Trail: The Rough Road Through the Dock Doors

-Last week a friend who’s the manager of a large store in a national retail chain and I went for an evening trail run.
+Last week I went for an evening trail run with a friend who’s the manager of a large store in a national retail chain.
 I was looking forward to it as I had just read DAT’s survey of truckers and their complaints, and wanted to get his perspective as a store manager.
 He’s the manager of top performing store in a $60B company, so I figured I’d get some insight.
 I wasn’t disappointed, but it wasn’t quite what I expected.

 Delays and Missed Opportunities are a Major Problem